zorachka/event-dispatcher/README.md

 ---

-This is PSR-14 Event Dispatcher pretty simple implementation.
+This is PSR-14 Event Dispatcher pretty simple implementation and framework agnostic solution.

+## Why another one?

+Because:
+- you want to follow standard and don't worry about implementation.
+You can change this provider to another one anytime.
+- you don't need complicated and overhead solution.

 ## Requirements